 Effect Range Effects Disclaimer Induced voltage gradients and/or electric currents Low frequencies (0-3 KHz) Magnetic fields might do weird things to our bodies.
-Normal human technologies do not produce frequencies in this range, and, the Earth itself has a magnetic field.
 Thermal effects Absorption causes heating 30 MHz - 300 GHz Microwaves Absorption of energy causes heating, which if enough happens at once, can damage tissue.
 Energy has to specifically and intentionally focused to have an effect.
 Ionizing effects Molecules are damaged Ultraviolet light, X-rays, gamma rays Carcinogenic due to occasional DNA damage.
 We are exposed to these from space and from the sun, but not from human technology.